zhangbw17/MV_Cases/README.md

 To be more specific, we will go over each example:
 - long_video_0
 The groundtruth video is long and the shot of "walking down a short runway"' is relatively short.
 The gap between sampled frames is larger when dealing with long videos as the number of frames is fixed.
-As a result, the model may fail to capture fine movements.
+As a result, the model may fail to capture fine movements and select the video that models walking (all the time) on the **long** runway.

 - long_video_1
 This is a similar case to long_video_0.
 Even though the video is not as long as gt_8914.mp4 (30 seconds), the shot that clearly indicates "cushion seat" (we think only the sixth second) is too short, so it is confusing for the model.